Jasbir96/Assignments/JS/Lec_5_JS_OOPS-2_Javascript/Assignment/1_MCQ_Prototype.md

-## Que What will be aoutput of this question ?
+## Que What will be theoutput of this question ?
 ```javascript
 function Rabbit(name) {
   this.name = name;